 - Lives can make for a worthwhile challenge as well.
 Take the example of our catcher game above: when you catch a bomb, you lose a life.
 You can’t re-win this life.

-- Finally, you can also make participants play until they catch enough objects.
-Here, you have to catch 20 basketballs as quickly as possible:
+- Finally, you can also make participants play until a certain number of objects have fallen.
+Here, you have to catch as many basketballs as possible from a total of 20:

 Once they have caught enough objects or time has run out, visitors can fill out the form to participate in your contest or get a reward (such as a gift card or a coupon).